RonPhan22/just-the-doc-jekyll-document/index.md

 ---
-title: TEJ3 Culmination
+title: home
-layout: Project Documentation
+layout: home
 ---

+This is a test website to yes